alan-turing-institute/Palaeoanalytics/docs/installation.md

 # Installation Guide

-This guide will walk you through installing PyLithics on your system.
-PyLithics requires Python 3.8 or greater and works on macOS, Windows, and Linux.
+This guide gives the procedure to install PyLithics.
+PyLithics operates on macOS, Windows and Linux.
+Python 3.8 or later is necessary.

-## System Requirements
+## What is necessary

-- **Python**: Version 3.8 or higher
+- **Python**: 3.8 or later
-- **Operating System**:
+- **Operating system**:
   - macOS 10.14 or later
   - Windows 10 or later
-  - Linux (Ubuntu 18.04+, CentOS 7+, or equivalent)
+  - Linux (Ubuntu 18.04 or later, CentOS 7 or later, or equivalent)
-- **Memory**: Minimum 4GB RAM (8GB recommended for large datasets)
+- **Memory**: 4 GB RAM minimum.
+8 GB is better for large data sets.
-- **Storage**: 500MB for installation plus space for your data
+- **Disk**: 500 MB for the installation, plus space for your data

-## Step 1: Verify Prerequisites

-Before installing PyLithics, ensure you have Python and Git installed on your system.
+## Step 1: Make sure that Python and Git are installed

-### Check Python Installation
+### Python

 === "macOS & Linux"

     ```bash
-    # Check Python version (should be 3.8+)
+    # Show the Python version.
+It must be 3.8 or later.
     python3 --version

-    # If not installed, install Python
+    # If Python is not installed:
-    # macOS (using Homebrew - install from https://brew.sh/)
+    # macOS (with Homebrew, from https://brew.sh/)
     brew install python@3.11

     # Ubuntu/Debian